Used Nissan Sentra Review

 Right now, with the 7th generation Sentra starting to mature and dropping in price, it’s also the optimum time to go for one as Nissan likes to stick with a generation for a long time.
 In fact, around $15,000 will get you a tidy 2016 post-face-lift example in its mid-range SV trim.
 But if you want a more premium experience, looking at a previous face-lift SL trim isn’t a bad way to go about it as the 2016 face-lift was mostly about aesthetics.

-There’s one major reason why most people tend to be attracted towards the Sentra, and it’s eminent when you step into the cabin.
+There’s one major reason why most people tend to be attracted towards a pre-owned Nissan Sentra, and it’s eminent when you step into the cabin.
 There’s a ton of space on offer here, even though it’s a small compact sedan.
 With generous head and legroom for both front and rear passengers and a cavernous 427-litre boot space, practicality is one of the Sentra’s forte.

 While less than stellar interior fit and finish is often the norm for compact sedans, the Sentra is one of the better ones out there with a pleasingly coherent interior design and price-appropriate build quality and material choices.
 While you’ll be dealing with cloth seats in the lower trims, Nissan tries to spruce it up a bit.
 It’s definitely comfortable to sit in though, even for extended journeys.